nWhovian/spam-classifier/README.md

-# spam-classifier
+# Bayesian Classifier for filtering the spam messages
-Bayesian Classifier for filtering the spam messages implemented in Python.
+All the necessary description can be found in spam-classifier.ipynb